 - Consider completing an online Self-Assessment: This will help you to identify competency areas you want to emphasize during your internship.
 The UMKC Career Center provides a variety of assessments and most are free of charge.
 Please be sure to use their services and resources to help narrow your focus for an appropriate internship setting.

 - Consider potential internship sites: Develop a listing of potential sites.
 Considerations include geographic location, interest areas, career goals, and learning objectives.
-Review the opportunities on the BHS Graduating Students Organization in Blackboard.
+Review the opportunities on the BHS Graduating Students Organization in Canvas.
 All students who are will be added to this “organization” one semester before their final semester.
 It will appear on your main page when you log-in.
 It is regularly updated with internship postings, deadlines, and other important material.
 If you do not see this Organization, please contact your Internship Coordinator and ask to be added.

 - Contact potential sites and potential internship supervisors: Make contact with potential sites to explore internship duties.
 Set up interviews (phone or in-person) and review information about the agency/organization.
 Treat contacts like job interviews; follow up with thank you notes and inform the site promptly if you will be accepting the internship.